 Ingredients like hops, barley, and wheat are certainly key to infusing craft beers with specific characteristics, but using the right metals in brewing equipment can really raise the bar in the flavor equation.

 Stainless steel is commonly used in brewing equipment such as fermentation vessels, kettles, and piping.
 It is preferred for its corrosion resistance, durability, and ease of cleaning, making it a suitable material for maintaining the cleanliness and purity of the brewing process.
+This essential metal shows how Alaska metals in beer brewing keep equipment durable and efficient.

 Copper is traditionally used in brewing kettles.
 It has good thermal conductivity, aiding in the boiling and heating processes during brewing.
 It is often the metal of choice for do-it-yourself brewers.
 However, modern breweries may use stainless steel for most equipment.
+From kettles to piping, metals in brewing, like copper, help craft the perfect pint.

 Zinc is an essential trace element that yeast needs for fermentation.
 It is naturally present in malt and water, and its levels are typically sufficient for yeast health.
+Vital for galvanizing tanks and parts, Alaska mined metals in brewing, like zinc, protect equipment from corrosion.

 Did You Know?
 The largest producing zinc mine in the United States is Red Dog Mine near Kotzebue, Alaska.

 Iron is another trace element required for yeast metabolism, and it is usually present in brewing water and ingredients.
+Strong and reliable, iron reflects the connection between Alaska mining and brewing that powers the local industry.

 Raise a glass to metals!
 Cheers!